Brazilian Australians: Two waves of immigration

 has become the third most popular destination for Brazilians to learn English after the United States and England.

 There has also been an influx of Brazilian students who have come to attend Australian colleges and universities.
 These students come independent of their families on study visa.
-Some go home after completion of their studies, while others settle in Australia permantly.
+Some go home after completion of their studies, while others settle in Australia permanently.
 Brazilians have become the largest source of international student enrollments in Australia outside of Europe and Asia.

 Demographics and statistics

 As of the 2021 Census, there are approximately 46,720 people in Australia who were born in Brazil, and around 24,377 people who claimed Brazilian ancestry, making the total number of people with Brazilian connections in Australia approximately 71,097.

 Brazil is a country home to various ethnic and racial groups, but the largest ancestries reported in the 2021 census aside from the general 'Brazilian' response were Japanese, Italian, Lebanese, and Portuguese.